nogibjj/Project7_Vivian/README.md

 ## Purpose Of Project
 - Connect to a cloud mySQL database
 - Design a complex SQL query involving joins, aggregation, and sorting and perform the query with CICD.
+- Create an ETL-Query pipeline utilizing MySQL cloud database and create an executable by packaging the project.

 ## Preparation
 1. open the project in codespaces